Pipes of War

 ‘Ha!’ came a laugh from the other side of the base.
 It was laughed by Mary, who was currently typing up the seventh invoice that month for repairs to broken windows caused by the team.

 ‘Well… yes,’ said HyJean.
-‘But it’s your decision and I want you to think about it, as there’s a lot of danger and responsibility involved in –’
+‘But it’s your decision and you need to think about it for a while, as there’s a lot of danger and responsibility involved in –’

 ‘Hell yeah!’
 Nelson cheered.
 ‘Of course I’ll do it.’